Current accreditation status

 Royal College of Veterinary Surgeons (UK)

 The University of Melbourne Doctor of Veterinary Medicine (DVM) degree is recognised by the Royal College of Veterinary Surgeons for the purposes of registration to practise veterinary medicine in the UK, and countries in Asia that accept degrees recognised by the Royal College of Veterinary Surgeons.
-The latter include Singapore and Hong Kong.
+The latter includes Singapore and Hong Kong.